XanDDemoX/Codea-Xile/README.md

 Usage
 -------------

-1. Import the Xile project into codea.
+1. Import the Xile Framework project into Codea.
-2. Create a new project and add a dependency to the "Xile" project
+2. Create a new project and add a dependency to your Xile Framework project in Codea
 3. Replace the default "Main" tab with:

 ```lua